 Easter Island | Local Traditions

 Visit Ahu Vinapu, its incredible stone walls reminiscent of those built by the Incas.
 Ascend the Rano Kau volcano to the ceremonial village of Orongo, the center of the Birdman Cult.
 Here, a ceremony was held to elect the island’s religious leader, Tangata Manu.
 See the village’s meticulously restored, soft stone houses and the petroglyph-adorned cliff.
-Witness the Motu Nui, Motu Iti and Motu Kao-Kao, and take in the vast expanse of the Pacific Ocean before sitting down to a picnic amid picturesque views.
+Witness the Motu Nui, Motu Iti and Motu Kao-Kao, and take in the vast expanse of the Pacific Ocean.
 Then, head to Rano Raraku for the Tau’a Rapa Nui, which may feature a boat-rowing race, swimming competition and a marathon, during which competitors carry banana clusters.

 Easter Island | Marveling at the Moai

 Enjoy a leisurely breakfast, and transfer to the Tapati festivities, which may include wood moai-carving and mahute (papyrus) stretching contests.
 Continue to Anakena Beach to see the partially restored Ahu Nau Nau and the Ahu Ature Huki, the first to be placed back on its ahu (ceremonial place) after it was toppled.
 Drive along the southeastern coast of the island, stopping at the Rano Raraku volcano, where most moai were carved.
 Of note are the site’s 394 statues, which are here in various stages of completion.
 As you walk to the top of the crater, discover the pretty freshwater lake.
 Continue hiking to Ahu Tongariki to see its 15 moai.
 Although the site was destroyed by a tidal wave in 1960, it was later restored.